SteveLauC/Notes/system/system-programming/the-linux-programming-interface/Ch9.md

 8. syscalls (or lib functions) for retrieving and modifying these process credentials

+   > If the syscall changes multiple identifiers, then there are only 2 results
+   > all of these changes are set, or non of them apply. (atomicity)

    > In addition to the syscalls described below, one can also get these info
    > through `/proc/$PID/status`
    > ```